 When specifying the

---gemfile option, Fluentd will try to install the listed gems using Bundler.
-Fluentd will only load listed gems separated from shared gems, and will also prevent unexpected plugin updates.
+--gemfileoption, Fluentd will try to install the listed gems using Bundler.
+Fluentd will only load the listed gems separated from shared gems, and will also prevent unexpected plugin updates.

-In addition, if you update Fluentd's Ruby version, Bundler will re-install the listed gems for the new Ruby version.
+If you update Fluentd's Ruby version, Bundler will reinstall the listed gems for the new Ruby version.
 This allows you to avoid the C extension API compatibility problem.

-We can also edit this file by following command:
+We can also edit this file using the following command:

 $ sudo systemctl edit td-agent.service